mko11/CS1632_Spring2020/deliverables/2/README.md

 ## Expected Outcome

+At the end, code coverage of the class CoffeeMakerQuestImpl when the JUnit TestRunner is run should be at an absolute minimum of 80%.
+If coverage falls below that number, add more JUnit tests in CoffeeMakerQuestTest.

-If you did a good job, you should see the following output when running runTest.bat (or runTest.sh):
+Also, you should see the following output when running runTest.bat (or runTest.sh):
 ```
 ALL TESTS PASSED
 ```